pipidog/DFTtoolbox/README.md

 # Installation
 - from the tarball:
 Just download the tarball.
 Unzip it and put it anywhere you want.
-The module is located in /DFTtoolbox/.
-Import this module in your template files.
+Go to the folder, type: python setup install

 - from pipy:
 pip install DFTtoolbox